 Painting with Bubbles – Fun Bubble Art for Kids

 To make bubble art the kids are going to blow colored bubbles onto a piece of paper.
-To make the bubbles colored you can either add food dye or paint.
+To make the liquid watercolors for the bubble mixture you can either add food coloring or paint.

 What You Need for Bubble Art